 In accordance with ASC 958, public support is comprised primarily of contributions which are recorded as revenue when an unconditional promise to give has been made.
 Contributions received are recorded as net assets without donor restrictions or net assets with donor restrictions, depending on the existence and/or nature of any donor-imposed restrictions.
 Contributions that are restricted by the donor are reported as an increase in net assets without donor restrictions if the restriction expires in the reporting period in which the contribution is recognized.
-All other donor restricted contributions are reported as an increase in net assets with donor restrictions, depending on the nature of the restriction.
+All other donor restricted contributions are reported as an increase in net assets with donor restriction.